Taim689/PortfolioOptimization/README.md

 *Table 1.
 Out-of-sample performance over the 54-month test period.*

-**Key takeaways:**

-- The **rolling** model wins on **risk-adjusted return** (Sharpe 0.286 vs 0.178 static), cutting realized MAD from 5.24% to 3.87% while raising average return — it adapts fastest to changing conditions.
-- The **expanding** model wins on **total wealth** (101.68%) but takes more realized risk, landing its Sharpe roughly level with SPY.
-- Both adaptive models predict their own risk far more accurately than the static model (much smaller MAD error).
-- The rolling model trades more aggressively (3.18% cumulative cost vs 1.06% for expanding), but faster adaptation still pays off in Sharpe terms.
+The best risk-adjusted performance is obtained by the rolling adaptive model, which has the highest Sharpe ratio of 0.286 — higher than both the non-adaptive model (0.178) and the expanding adaptive model (0.239).
+The rolling model also improves substantially on the non-adaptive strategy in terms of realized MAD, reducing it from 5.240% to 3.869% while increasing the average monthly return from 1.144% to 1.396%.
+This indicates that the rolling model is better able to adapt to changing market conditions during the test period, as expected, since the model only considers relatively recent data.

+While all three models underestimate the realized risk during the test period, the adaptive models produce substantially smaller MAD errors than the non-adaptive MAD model.
+This indicates that incorporating new market information through rebalancing not only provides better returns, but also predicts risk more accurately.

+The expanding adaptive model achieves the highest average monthly return (1.500%) and the highest total return (101.68%).
+However, this comes with a higher realized MAD of 4.933%, which reduces its Sharpe ratio to approximately the same level as SPY.
+The expanding model therefore performs well in terms of accumulated wealth, but it takes more realized risk than the rolling model.
+The passive SPY benchmark has lower realized MAD than the adaptive models, but also lower average return than both adaptive MAD strategies — the adaptive MAD models provide value relative to a passive market benchmark, especially when performance is evaluated using return per unit of realized volatility.

 <p align="center">
   <img src="figures/cumulative_wealth.png" alt="Cumulative growth of $1 during the test period" width="80%">
 </p>

 *Figure 5.
-Cumulative growth of \$1 over the test period.* Both adaptive models recover more strongly and finish above the static model and SPY.
-The expanding model ends highest, with the rolling model close behind.
-The dotted target line (`μ₀ = 1.9%/month`) grows faster than every realized strategy — the in-sample target is ambitious relative to realized out-of-sample performance.
+Cumulative growth of \$1 during the test period.* The adaptive models recover more strongly during the test period and finish above both the non-adaptive MAD model and SPY.
+The expanding model ends with the highest wealth index, while the rolling model follows closely behind.
+The target line based on `μ₀ = 1.9%` per month grows faster than all realized strategies, which shows that the required in-sample return target is ambitious relative to the realized out-of-sample performance.

 <p align="center">
   <img src="figures/risk_return_tradeoff.png" alt="Risk-return trade-off during the test period" width="70%">
 </p>

+*Figure 6.
+Risk-return trade-off during the test period.* The rolling adaptive model gives the most attractive risk-return trade-off among the MAD strategies, because it increases average return while keeping realized MAD relatively low.
+The expanding model gives the highest return but also moves further to the right, meaning it has a higher realized MAD.
+The non-adaptive model performs worse than the rolling model, since it has both a lower average return and a higher realized MAD.

 <p align="center">
   <img src="figures/headline_metrics.png" alt="Headline metrics bar charts" width="95%">
 </p>

-*Figure 6.
-Risk–return trade-off (top) and headline metrics (bottom).* The rolling model gives the most attractive trade-off among the MAD strategies — higher return at low realized MAD.
-The expanding model gives the highest return but sits further right (higher risk).
-The bar charts confirm: rolling has the strongest Sharpe, expanding the highest average return, static the weakest overall.
+*Figure 7.
+Average monthly return, realized MAD, and Sharpe ratio for the MAD strategies and SPY.* The rolling model has the strongest Sharpe ratio, while the expanding model has the highest average monthly return.
+The non-adaptive model performs the weakest among the MAD strategies, mainly because it cannot adjust its portfolio after the initial training period.

 <p align="center">
   <img src="figures/transaction_costs.png" alt="Cumulative transaction costs" width="48%">
   <img src="figures/hhi_over_time.png" alt="Portfolio concentration (HHI) over time" width="48%">
 </p>

-*Figure 7.
-Cumulative transaction costs (left) and portfolio concentration via HHI (right).* The rolling model trades more because it reacts to only the last 10 months; the expanding model's longer memory makes it more stable.
-HHI hovers near 0.20 for all strategies — fairly concentrated, often close to the structure implied by the 25% cap.
+*Figure 8.
+Cumulative transaction costs (left) and portfolio concentration measured by HHI (right) during the test period.* The rolling model trades more aggressively than the expanding model, accumulating transaction costs of 3.176% over the test period compared with 1.064% for the expanding model — expected, since the rolling model only uses the most recent 10 months and reacts more strongly when recent return patterns change.
+Although the rolling model generates higher transaction costs, it still achieves the best risk-adjusted performance, suggesting that the benefits of faster adaptation outweigh the additional costs.
+The HHI values are mostly close to 0.20, which indicates that the portfolios are fairly concentrated and often close to the structure implied by the 25% allocation cap.

 <p align="center">
   <img src="figures/final_weights.png" alt="Final portfolio weights at the end of the test period" width="90%">
 </p>

-*Figure 8.
-Final portfolio weights.* Several weights sit at or near the 25% cap, showing the allocation maximum is active and shapes the final composition — confirming the cap is doing real work in preventing over-concentration.
+*Figure 9.
+Final portfolio weights at the end of the test period.* The non-adaptive model remains fixed, while the rolling and expanding models end with different allocations due to their adaptive rebalancing rules.
+Several weights are close to the 25% cap, showing that the allocation maximum is active and affects the final portfolio composition.
+This confirms that the cap is important for preventing the optimizer from concentrating too heavily in a small number of ETFs.

 ## 8. Sensitivity analysis

-The conclusions are stress-tested against four parameters to check they aren't artifacts of a single arbitrary choice.
+A sensitivity analysis is conducted to examine how the adaptive MAD strategies respond to changes in the main model parameters.
+The purpose is to determine whether the main results are dependent on a single arbitrary parameter choice or whether the conclusions are stable across nearby specifications.

 ### Rolling-window length `L`